 With NetSpot’s Survey Mode, you can create a signal heatmap to see where your WiFi signal is the strongest and where it is the weakest.
 Using this information, change the placement of your router so that it covers as much space as possible and as evenly as possible.
 You might need to place your router farther away from walls or other obstacles or even put it on a shelf.

 Last but not least, you should switch to an uncluttered WiFi channel.
 To see which WiFi channels are used the most, use NetSpot’s WiFi channel analyzer.
-All you need to do to see which WiFi channels are overlapping is follow this guide.
+All you need to do is to check for WiFi channels overlapping.
+Follow this guide to know how to select the right WiFi chanel with NetSpot.

 After every adjustment you make, use NetSpot’s speed test feature to check whether your efforts have produced a positive result.
 If you’re WiFi is still not as breezy as you would like it to be, you should rule out the possibility of someone stealing it from you.